Humanoidear/Lightsout/README.md

 <br/>

 ### Relevant info: <br/>
-The olver version (the one inside the "Outdated" folder) contains two files, a "dark" and a "black" variant, you can add whichever you like to the respective folder (just make sure they're in the correct folder!)
+The older version (the one inside the "Outdated" folder) contains two files, a "dark" and a "black" variant, you can add whichever you like to the respective folder (just make sure they're in the correct folder!)

 <br/>